-Hollywood legend and British national treasure Michael Caine shares the wisdom, stories, insight and skills that life has taught him in his remarkable career - and now his 85th year.
+Hollywood legend and British national treasure Michael Caine shares the wisdom, stories, insight and skills that life has taught him in his remarkable career.

 One of our best-loved actors Michael Caine has starred in a huge range of films - including all-time favourites - from the classic British movies Alfie, Zulu and The Italian Job to the Hollywood blockbusting Dark Knight trilogy, Dirty Rotten Scoundrels, Hannah and Her Sisters and Cider House Rules.
 Caine has excelled in every kind of role - with a skill that's made it look easy.

 He knows what success takes - he's made it to the top of his profession from the toughest beginning.
 But as he says 'Small parts can lead to big things.
 And if you keep doing things right, the stars will align when you least expect it.'
 Now in his 85th year he wants to share everything he's learned.

 With brilliant new insight into his life and work and with his wonderful gift for story, this is Caine at his wise and entertaining best.

 Sir Michael Caine CBE has been Oscar-nominated six times, winning his first Academy Award for the 1986 film Hannah and Her Sisters and his second in 1999 for The Cider House Rules.
 He has starred in over one hundred films, becoming well-known for several critically acclaimed performances including his first major film role in Zulu in 1964, followed by films including The Ipcress Files, Get Carter, Alfie, The Italian Job, Dirty Rotten Scoundrels and Educating Rita, and more recently The Dark Knight, Is Anybody There? and Harry Brown.
 He was appointed a CBE in 1992 and knighted in 2000 in recognition of his contribution to cinema.